cdktf/cdktf-provider-cloudflare/docs/zeroTrustTunnelCloudflaredConfig.java.md

 If `local`, manage the tunnel using a YAML file on the origin machine.
 If `cloudflare`, manage the tunnel's configuration on the Zero Trust dashboard.
 Available values: "local", "cloudflare".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.12.0/docs/resources/zero_trust_tunnel_cloudflared_config#source ZeroTrustTunnelCloudflaredConfigA#source}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.13.0/docs/resources/zero_trust_tunnel_cloudflared_config#source ZeroTrustTunnelCloudflaredConfigA#source}

----

-##### `warpRoutingEnabled`<sup>Optional</sup> <a name="warpRoutingEnabled" id="@cdktf/provider-cloudflare.zeroTrustTunnelCloudflaredConfig.ZeroTrustTunnelCloudflaredConfigA.Initializer.parameter.warpRoutingEnabled"></a>

-- *Type:* java.lang.Boolean|com.hashicorp.cdktf.IResolvable

-Enable private network access from WARP users to private network routes.

-This is enabled if the tunnel has an assigned route.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.12.0/docs/resources/zero_trust_tunnel_cloudflared_config#warp_routing_enabled ZeroTrustTunnelCloudflaredConfigA#warp_routing_enabled}

 ---